GABRIEL08266644/Teste-Vaga-FrontEnd/README.md

 ## Available Scripts

-Execute "yarn start" no terminal, logo apos "yarn start" para rodar o projeto!
+Execute "yarn install" no terminal para baixar as dependencias, logo apos "yarn start" para rodar o projeto!

 In the project directory, you can run: